hydroper-jet/lang/design/design.md

 # Meta data

 Meta data can be attached to items.
-There are three categories of meta data: reserved meta data, user meta data and plain meta data.
+There are three categories of meta data: reserved meta data, decorator meta data and plain meta data.

 * Plain meta data is uninterpreted meta data placed inside a `[[...]]` notation.
-* User meta data has the same semantics as per the reference in VioletScript.

 ## Plain meta data